-American Dreamy Buttercream is my version of an American buttercream and is more creamy, smooth, and buttery.
-Using only butter, corn syrup, powdered sugar, vanilla, and salt, my frosting comes together in less than 10 minutes and is stable enough for intricate piping and holding up large layer cakes.
+American Dreamy Buttercream is my version of an American buttercream that is less sweet, smooth, and buttery.
+Using only butter, corn syrup, powdered sugar, vanilla, salt, and heavy cream, my frosting comes together in less than 10 minutes and is stable enough for intricate piping and holding up large layer cakes.

 My version of American buttercream will be far smoother, creamier, buttery, and less sweet than classic American buttercreams.
 It’s also different because it relies on forming an emulsion with the whipped butter and liquid corn syrup to create a stable buttercream.
 The resulting texture is much like the one in a condensed milk (Russian) buttercream or French buttercream.

 For reference, it's good to know what a classic American buttercream is so you know the problem I'm trying to address.
 It's the frosting when you whip butter and add powdered sugar, a small amount of liquid (milk, cream, or water), and vanilla extract.

 The ratio of powdered sugar to butter in classic American buttercreams vary from 1 to 1 ratio of sugar to butter up to 2 to 1 ratio.
 This is by weight, so for a 2 to 1 recipe, you’ll see something like for every stick of butter (113g or 1/2c), you’ll need about 1 3/4 cup or 226g of powdered sugar.